manabie-com/manabie-com.github.io/content/posts/manage-list-feature-flags-with-file/index.md

 ![List of environments](./images/environments.png)

 #### Conclusion
+And that's all for now!
-Overall, I introduced how to create a list of feature toggles in Unleash using YAML file( can also use JSON file).
+I just introduced about how to create a list of feature toggles in Unleash using YAML file( can also use JSON file).
 This approach makes it possible for our developers to manage the list of feature flags in our source code.
 You can read more about import and export in Unleash [here](https://docs.getunleash.io/deploy/import_export)